Generic Name: triptorelin

 - Screw the plunger rod into the barrel end of the prefilled sterile water diluent syringe.

-- Remove the cap from the syringe barrel.
+- To remove the cap, twist to separate from the Luer lock on the syringe barrel.

 - Firmly attach one of the 21-gauge sterile safety needles onto the prefilled sterile water diluent syringe with a push and clockwise twist.
 This 21-gauge needle will only be used for reconstitution of the product.